Abel-Blue/Pd/README.md

 # Python-Data-Analysis

-This is a practice repo that i made where it mainly focuses on the module
+This is a practice repo that I have been making where it mainly focuses on the module *pandas*

 ## **Pandas**